 Shares Subject to the Plan.
 A maximum of 1,000,000 shares of Class A or Class C common stock would be authorized for issuance under the 2022 Equity Incentive Plan (including pursuant to incentive awards).
 Any Class A or Class C common stock shares that are subject to awards of options or stock appreciation rights under the 2022 Equity Incentive Plan would be counted against the shares available for issuance under the 2022 Equity Incentive Plan (the "Share Reserve") as one share for every one share granted.
 Any Class A or Class C common stock shares that are subject to awards other than options or stock appreciation rights would be counted against the Share Reserve as two shares for every one share granted.
-If an award under the 2022 Equity Incentive Plan (such forfeited or expired shares, the "Recycled Shares").
-To the extent that a share that was subject to an award that counted as one share against the 2022 Equity Incentive Plan becomes a Recycled Share, the Share Reserve would be credited with (increased by) one share.
-To the extent that a share was subject to an award that counted as two shares against the 2022 Equity Incentive Plan Share Reserve becomes a Recycled Share, the Share Reserve would be credited with two shares.
+If an award under the 2022 Equity Incentive Plan is forfeited or expires, the subject shares are again available for grant under the 2022 Equity Incentive Plan (such forfeited or expired shares, the "Recycled Share, the Share Reserve would be credited with (increased by) one share.
+To the extent that a share that counted as two shares against the 2022 Equity Incentive Plan Share Reserve becomes a Recycled Share, the Share Reserve would be credited with (increased by) one share.
+To the extent that a share that counted as two shares against the 2022 Equity Incentive Plan Share Reserve becomes a Recycled Share, the Share Reserve would be credited with two shares.
 The following types of Class A and Class C common stock shares would not be eligible to be granted again under the 2022 Equity Incentive Plan: